HMS Ariadne (F72): Royal Navy

 In the year of her commission, Ariadne undertook a fishery protection patrol during the Second Cod War with Iceland.

 From January to October 1974, Ariadne in company with the guided missile destroyer Fife (FOF2 embarked), Apollo, Argonaut, Danae, Londonderry and Scylla supported by oilers Tidespring and Tidereach and the stores ship Tarbatness, made a nine-month deployment to the Far East, visiting Singapore, Hong Kong, Australia, New Zealand, Mauritius, South Africa and Gibraltar.
 Ariadne participated in the Beira Patrol.
 She also refuelled from an old oiler permanently moored at Gan in the Indian Ocean.
 Between 1975 and 1976 she was commanded by Captain Benjamin Bathurst.

-In 1976, Ariadne completed a refit and the following year took part in the annual group deployment, visiting a variety of ports in South America and West Africa, as well as performing naval exercises.
+In 1976, Ariadne completed a refit at Devonport, and the following year took part in the annual group deployment, visiting a variety of ports in South America and West Africa, as well as performing naval exercises.

 In 1977, Galatea also took part in the Fleet Review, in honour of Queen Elizabeth II's Silver Jubilee.
 Ariadne was part of the 7th Frigate Squadron.
-In 1978, Ariadne joined Standing Naval Force Atlantic (STANAVFORLANT), a NATO multi-national squadron.
+Following the Silver Jubilee Review, Ariadne was appointed guardship at Belize.
+From May to August 1979, Ariadne served as part of Standing Naval Force Atlantic (STANAVFORLANT), a NATO multi-national squadron.

 Ariadne was intended for modernisation, which would have included the removal of her one 4.5-in Mk.6 gun, which would have been replaced by the Exocet anti-ship missile, as well as the addition of the Sea Wolf missile, but the 1981 Defence Review by the defence minister John Nott, cancelled the modernisation for Ariadne and other Batch III Leander-class frigates.
 In 1981 Ariadne became the West Indies Guard Ship and, while there, performed a variety of duties in that region.

 In 1983 she shadowed the Soviet cruiser Slava.
 It was a common practice during the Cold War, with Soviet warships quite often shadowing Royal Navy vessels in return.
 In 1987 Ariadne joined the 6th Frigate Squadron.